Noah Schultz

 Noah Chris Schultz (born August 5, 2003) is an American professional baseball pitcher in the Chicago White Sox organization.

 Amateur career

 Schultz attended Oswego East High School in Oswego, Illinois, a suburb of Chicago.
 In his first start of the season in 2021, he struck out ten batters over four scoreless innings.
 Schultz opened the 2022 season as a top prospect for the upcoming draft.
 He missed a period during the season after contracting mononucleosis.
 Following the end of his high school season, he played for the Illinois Valley Pistol Shrimp of the Prospect League.
 He committed to play college baseball for the Vanderbilt Commodores.

 Professional career

 Schultz was selected by the Chicago White Sox in the first round with the 26th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $2.8 million.

+On April 5, 2023, it was announced that Schultz had suffered a left forearm strain and would miss the beginning of the season.
+He made his professional debut in early June with the Kannapolis Cannon Ballers.
+He made ten starts with Kannapolis before his season ended in mid-August with a shoulder injury.
+Schultz went 1-2 with a 1.33 ERA, 38 strikeouts, and six walks over 27 innings.
+He was assigned to the Winston-Salem Dash to open the 2024 season.
+In late May, he was promoted to the Birmingham Barons.
+Over 23 starts between the two teams, Schultz went 0-4 with a 2.24 ERA, 115 strikeouts, and 24 walks over 88 1/3 innings.

+Schultz was assigned back to Birmingham to open the 2025 season.
+In mid-June, he was promoted to the Charlotte Knights.
+Schultz was selected to represent the White Sox (alongside Braden Montgomery) at the 2025 All-Star Futures Game at Truist Park.
+He was placed on the injured list with knee discomfort in early July and returned to play in late August.
+Schultz was placed on the injured list once again with a knee injury in September, ending his season.
+Over 17 starts for the season, Schultz went 4-5 with a 4.68 ERA, 76 strikeouts, and 45 walks over 73 innings.